KICIOLLO/3D_Mag_Inv_Tess/readme.md

 Single column file of which row number equals to the number of the cells in the mesh file.

 # Example
-An folder named "Inv_example" includes the parameter file, anomaly file, mesh file, and spatial weighting functions file.
+A folder named "Inv_example" includes parameter file, anomaly file, mesh file, and spatial weighting functions file.
 The number of the observation positions and the cells in mesh file are 3500 and 39287, respectively.
-The sensitivity kernel matrices have the largest memory demand.
+Due to the sensitivity kernel matrices have the largest memory demand, before running an inversion test we can just estimate its demand.
 For example, 3500 × 39287 × 8 byte ≈ 1.025 Gb;
-In the present version of this software, we need four sensitivity kernel matrices with same memory demands, that is three components of the anomalous vector and the total-field anomaly.
+In the present version of this software, we need four sensitivity kernel matrices with same memory demands, that are related to the three components of the anomalous vector and the total-field anomaly.
 Thus, for this example the total memory demand of four large matrices should be larger than 1.025 × 4 ≈ 4.1 Gb.
 Considering there are other smaller matrices and many temp vectors that also need space, so a hardware with memory larger than 5 Gb is recommended for running this example.

 # Contact
-shidasun.cug@gmail.com
-sdsun@hgu.edu.cn
+Shida Sun (shidasun.cug@gmail.com, sdsun@hgu.edu.cn)